Non-User Privacy Policy

 8. Data Transfers

-Your personal data may be transferred to our servers in the US, or to other countries outside the European Economic Area (“EEA”) and the UK.
+Anthropic is a global company, and your personal data is transferred to our servers in the US, or to other countries outside the European Economic Area (“EEA”) and the UK, for the purposes outlined in section 3.
+You can find more details about Anthropic’s group companies, including their locations, in our Trust Centre.

 Where information is transferred outside the EEA or the UK, we ensure it benefits from an adequate level of data protection by relying on:

 - Adequacy decisions.
-These are decisions from the European Commission under Article 45 GDPR (or equivalent decisions under other laws) where they recognise that a country outside of the EEA offers an adequate level of data protection.
-We transfer your information as described in “Collection of personal data” to some countries with adequacy decisions, such as the countries listed here; or
+These are decisions from the European Commission under Article 45 GDPR (or equivalent decisions under other laws) where they recognize that a country outside of the EEA offers an adequate level of data protection.
+We transfer your information as described in “Collection of personal data” to some countries with adequacy decisions, such as the countries with EU adequacy decisions listed here and countries with UK adequacy decisions listed here; or

 - Standard contractual clauses.
 The European Commission has approved contractual clauses under Article 46 GDPR that allows companies in the EEA to transfer data outside the EEA.
 These (and their approved equivalent for the UK and Switzerland) are called standard contractual clauses.
 We rely on standard contractual clauses to transfer information as described in “Collection of personal data” to certain affiliates and third parties in countries without an adequacy decision.